mozilla/treeherder/docs/installation.rst

      (venv)vagrant@local:~/treeherder$ ./manage.py ingest_push --filter-job-group T mozilla-inbound 63f8a47cfdf

-Note that some types of data (e.g. performance) are not processed immediately, and you will thus need to start a celery worker to handle them.
-You don't need to enable the beat service for this though, so you can omit the "-B":
+Note that some types of data (e.g. performance, log error summaries) are not processed immediately, and you will thus need to start a celery worker *before* running `ingest_push` to handle them.
+You don't need to enable the beat service for this though, so you can omit the `-B`:

   .. code-block:: bash